opensearch-project/documentation-website/_security/audit-logs/index.md

 ## Log index names

-By default, the Security plugin logs all indices affected by a request.
+By default, the Security plugin logs all indexes affected by a request.
 Because index names can be aliases and contain wildcards/date patterns, the Security plugin logs the index name that the user submitted *and* the actual index name to which it resolves.

 For example, if you use an alias or a wildcard, the audit event might look like: